 The Seated Liberty Quarter represented the face of the denomination for much of the 19th century, with pieces struck from 1838 until 1891.
 The same basic obverse design had been introduced for the half dime and dime in 1837.
 The design would later be adopted for the half dollar in 1839 and silver dollar in 1840.
 Similar to these other denominations, the quarter would see numerous modifications to the design and specifications, resulting in a multitude of subtypes.
 Mintage figures would vary widely during the course of the series ranging from the low thousands to the millions.

+The Seated Liberty design was an old concept based on Britannia, who had been featured on British coins.
+Artist Thomas Sully made a number of sketches, which Assistant Engraver Christian Gobrecht would modify to be suitable for coinage.
 The original obverse design features an image of Liberty seated on a rock, holding a pole in her hand with a Phrygian cap on top of it.
-She is looking over her left shoulder, and her right hand rests on a union shield with the inscription LIBERTY.
-The date is below the seated figure, thirteen stars are around, and no further lettering is included.
+She is looking over her right shoulder and her hand rests upon a union shield with the inscription LIBERTY.
+The date appears below with thirteen stars surrounding.

 The reverse design features an eagle with its wings outstretched and a shield at its breast.
 The eagle grasps an olive branch and bundle of arrows within its talons.
 The appearance is similar to the eagle from the previous design by John Reich, but for the present series the eagle has a shorter neck and body with fuller wings.
 The inscription UNITED STATES OF AMERICA appears above with the denomination written as “QUAR.
 DOL.” below.

 During the first few years after the introduction of the series in 1838, it appeared that the design process had not yet finished, as the relief, sharpness, and execution were still being refined.
 In 1840, this resulted in the addition of drapery between Liberty’s elbow and knee, creating the second type of the series.